cacophony-wj/LeS/README.md

 5. If you want to try an experimental _BodyGen_ feature, where each lady you meet has different measurements, leave _bodygen3_ **ENABLED** instead.
 6. If you do leave BodyGen enabled, you **MUST** use the preset called _- Zeroed Sliders -_ or the body randomization will not work properly.
 7. Click the check box for _Build Morphs_ next to the _Batch Build_ button in the lower left
+8.  **Hold down the CTRL key** (very important) and click _Batch Build_.
+9. You will see a huge list of bodies and armors.
+Just click _Build_.
+10. A prompt will appear asking where to put your custom-fitted armors.
+Make sure they go to **_LeS Directory_/mods/BodySlide Output**
-8. Press _Batch Build_.
-You will have an intimidatingly long list of options to choose from which are mandatory, so be patient.
+11. Now you will have a massive list of options to choose from which are mandatory, so be patient.
-9. For the first option, choose **SE 3BBB Body Amazing**
+12. For the first option, choose **SE 3BBB Body Amazing**
-10. Always choose **3BA** before any other option.
+13. Always choose **3BA** before any other option.
-11. I recommend the **PRIMARY** "variant" over anything marked **2** (as in "BD 3BF Dragonbone boots 2").
+14. I recommend the **PRIMARY** "variant" over anything marked **2** (as in "BD 3BF Dragonbone boots 2").
 Keep in mind, anything marked **recommended** is ultimately up to you.
 You can always preview the outfit and decide for yourself.
-11. Second in priority should be **3BF**
+15. Second in priority should be **3BF**
-14. Several helmets will have a hair color option.
+16. Several helmets will have a hair color option.
 It only affects hair color poking out of a few helmets.
 This is personal choice.
-14. A few boots wiil feature **flat** options.
+17. A few boots wiil feature **flat** options.
 This essentially means **no high heels.** The other variants have high heels.
 I recommend the **flat** variants so characters line up correctly with furniture.
-14. There is one helmet (**glass**) that has a closed or open faced variant.
+18. There is one helmet (**glass**) that has a closed or open faced variant.
 I recommend open.
-15. Several boots have **low** variants which I recommend due to the high probability of clipping on the variants with stockings.
+19. Several boots have **low** variants which I recommend due to the high probability of clipping on the variants with stockings.
-16. The Nocturnal dress has a normal or **minidress** variant.
+20. The Nocturnal dress has a normal or **minidress** variant.
 The latter I recommend.
 It's a bit sexier.
-17. I recommend the **prisoner bikini** over the **prisoner clothes**.
+21. I recommend the **prisoner bikini** over the **prisoner clothes**.
-18. I recommend the **prisoner rag short** over the **prisoner rag**.
+22. I recommend the **prisoner rag short** over the **prisoner rag**.
-19. There are several variants with **shoes** or **boots**.
+23. There are several variants with **shoes** or **boots**.
 I recommend **shoes** to reduce the likelihood of clipping.
-20. I recommend the **vanilla** wedding dress variant.
+24. I recommend the **vanilla** wedding dress variant.
 The normal one is sexier but has a weird lengthy strip that can behave strangely at times.
-21. I recommmend the **prisoner bikini** for DLC1, but for a little variety I invite you to examine the outfits and choose one you like.
+25. I recommmend the **prisoner bikini** for DLC1, but for a little variety I invite you to examine the outfits and choose one you like.
-22. Whether your armor has fur trim or not is really up to you.
+26. Whether your armor has fur trim or not is really up to you.
-24. Finally finished!
+27. Finally finished!
 Press **Build** and wait for all the outfits to be built.

 You should now be ready to launch Skyrim with the _SKSE_ option under the _Executables_ dropdown.